Apache Solr for TYPO3 - The Search for Your Website

 • High-speed search: Solr can search large amounts of data quickly, providing users with fast and relevant results.

-• Advanced search features: It offers features such as faceted search (Allows users to filter results by category), autocomplete and spell check to improve the search experience.
+• Advanced search features: Solr offers features such as faceted search, which allows users to filter results by category.
+There is also autocomplete and spell check, which improve search results.

-• Comprehensive document processing: Solr can index and search various document formats, including PDFs, Word documents and Excel files, making a wide range of content searchable.
+• Comprehensive document processing: Solr can index and search many document formats.
+These include PDFs, Word documents, and Excel files.
+This makes various types of content searchable.

-• Scalability and fault tolerance: Solr is designed to handle growing volumes of data and user requests.
+• Scalability and fault tolerance: Solr was developed to handle growing amounts of data and user queries.
 Apache Solr for TYPO3 supports distributed indexing and replication, ensuring reliability and scalability for large applications.

-In short, solr search gives your TYPO3 website the search power it needs to satisfy visitors and help them find exactly what they're looking for.
+In short, Solr search gives your TYPO3 website the search power it needs.
+This keeps visitors happy and helps them find exactly what they are looking for.

 Why use Apache Solr?